 Medical conditions and your car insurance

-If you make a claim on your car insurance after being in an accident, and it turns out you have an undisclosed medical condition that could impact on your ability to drive, it could potentially invalidate your claim.
+If you claim on your car insurance and have a medical condition that impacts your ability to drive, it could potentially invalidate your claim.

-This means it’s vital to tell your car insurer about any medical conditions when you take out your car insurance.
-You may need to pay more as a result but you will at least have the peace of mind that your cover won’t be invalidated.
+You may need to pay more as a result but you should at least get the peace of mind that your cover is still valid.

 If you've had an epileptic seizure and you've lost consciousness, the DVLA will take your licence away.

-You can reapply to get it back after six months, provided you've not had any seizures for that time.
+You can reapply to get it back after 6 months, provided you've not had any seizures for that time.

 The type of seizure is also important, for example if you only get them at night.